Fraud Blocker Ortho K Lenses Cost PressVision at Family Eyecare Associates

 Ortho-K offers a reversible, surgery-free option for vision correction, contrasting with procedures like LASIK or PRK, that permanently modify the cornea.

 While laser surgery provides a long-term solution, Ortho-K allows for adjustments in prescription changes and lacks surgical risks.
+The reshaping of the cornea is temporary with Ortho K.

 Medical Considerations and Suitability